floshin/acrolib/training/load-management.md

 ### Exercise Selection

 Exercise selection has two different aspects.
+(1) Choosing appropriate exercises for ones individual level of performance, matching ones current abilities.
+And (2) choosing exercises in an appropriate combination to balance out the load.

+#### 1. Appropriate Exercises

-(1) At first we have to ask, which exercises we do.
-Which exercise is right for you and at your current "level" (of coordination, strength, flexibility etc.) and does it serve your needs?
+At first we have to ask, which exercises we do.
+Which exercise is right for us and at our current "level" (of coordination, strength, flexibility etc.) and does it serve our needs?
 This may not be too difficult to decide in strength training, but is a very complex topic in acrobatics.
-If an exercise is not right for you, influencing any of the other factors won't change that you are working on an exercise which may be too early to do for you and is ineffective or puts too much strain on your body, no matter how you do it.
-For example: When you are weighing 160kg and cannot do a Plank on your hands for 1min without your wrists hurting, you cannot train handstands no matter the technique, intensity, volume or frequency.
-This exercise is just not right for you at this moment.
+If an exercise is not right for us, influencing any of the other factors won't change that we are working on an exercise which may be too early to do for us and is ineffective or puts too much strain on our body, no matter how we do it.
+For example: When one is weighing 160kg and cannot do a Plank on ones hands for 1 min without the wrists hurting, one cannot train handstands no matter the technique, intensity, volume or frequency.
+This exercise is just not right for then at this moment.
 We have to choose the right ones.
 But exercise selection is not only about choosing specific exercises in isolation.

+#### 2. Exercise Combination

-(2) It is also about which exercises you choose to combine in your programme.
-The first task is to choose exercises appropriate to your level.
+It is also about which exercises we choose to combine in our programme.
+The first task is to choose exercises appropriate to our level.
 The second task it to choose exercises appropriate to balance each other out.
 This is of the utmost importance.
 Why?
-Simply: Doing a specific exercise at a specific intensity, volume and frequency may be too much for you if you are only ever doing this exercise or other ones that aren't balancing out the load that this exercise puts on your body.
-But doing that same exercise may *not* be too much for you at that very same intensity, volume and frequency, if you also do specific other exercises that balance out that load.
+Doing a specific exercise at a specific intensity, volume and frequency may be too much for us if we are only ever doing this exercise or other ones that aren't balancing out the load that this exercise puts on our body.
+But doing that same exercise may *not* be too much for us at that very same intensity, volume and frequency, if we also do specific other exercises that balance out that load.
 Thus, before we are thinking about changing intensity, volume or frequency, we have to think about if we aren't simply missing something in our training that could help our body to sustain that load.

 ### Technique

-Technique is about how you perform the exercise.
-How do you distribute the load on your body while performing the exercise?
-Can you perform it well and with solid technique?
-Because if you cannot do it with correct technique you can influence the intensity, volume and frequency as much as you want; if your technique stays the same you will eventually run into problems if you try to increase the frequency, volume or intensity again.
-Bad technique will put too much load on structures of your body and will thus lead to overuse injury sooner or later, if you do not fix the technique and thereby distribute the load more evenly on your structures, in a way that is healthier for the joints and addresses the muscles that are meant to be addressed more effectively, thereby ensuring better progress.
+Technique is about how we perform the exercise.
+How do we distribute the load on our body while performing the exercise?
+Can we perform it well and with solid technique?
+Because if we cannot do it with correct technique we can influence the intensity, volume and frequency as much as we want; if our technique stays the same we will eventually run into problems if we try to increase the frequency, volume or intensity again.
+Bad technique will put too much load on structures of our body and will thus lead to overuse injury sooner or later, if we do not fix the technique and thereby distribute the load more evenly on your structures, in a way that is healthier for the joints and addresses the muscles that are meant to be addressed more effectively, thereby ensuring better progress.

 ### Frequency

 Frequency can be influenced by changing how often we train in total every week or by how often we train specific exercises or muscle groups or movement patterns (if not doing the same everyday).
 It is of the utmost importance after the exercise selection and technique.
 If the technique is correct, then there is nothing more important than to practice the desired technique often and frequently.
-If one wants to improve and to solidify right techniqu?, then increasing frequency is the most important step.
+If one wants to improve and to solidify right technique, then increasing frequency is the most important step.
+If, for instance, an acrobat only trains two times a week, this is the most essential factor to change, before considering volume or intensity.

 ### Volume

 After frequency comes volume.
-Volume we deem of higher importance than intensity, because intensity is most safely build on a foundation of high volume; in other words: Good lighter muscle endurance is a safe foundation to build higher and higher intensity on as necessar.
+Volume we deem of higher importance than intensity, because intensity is most safely build on a foundation of high volume; in other words: Good lighter muscle endurance is a safe foundation to build higher and higher intensity on.
+It is the necessary basis.
 It can be influenced by changing how much is done weekly, daily or per set of total training or of training of specific exercises, movement patterns or muscle groups.

 ### Intensity